-by Margaret D. Lowman, Edward Burgess, and James Burgess; With a Foreword by Sir Ghillean R. Prance
+By Meg Lowman, Edward Burgess, James Burgess; foreword by Sir Ghillean R. Prance

 A sequel to Life in the Treetops, Margaret Lowman’s first award-winning book, It’s a Jungle Up There continues the adventures of a pioneering scientist juggling family and career.
 Lowman weaves her messages about tropical rain forest exploration, conservation, and science education into the challenges of raising two sons.
 Now teenagers, Edward and James Burgess join her as co-authors, bringing their perspectives of growing up with a scientist-mom.
 Their explorations integrate science investigation with clear messages about family values.